fablabs-ch/wordclock/doc/layout.md

 | **06** | S  | I  | X  | S  | E  | V  | E  | N  | E  | I   | G   | H   | T   |
 | **07** | N  | I  | N  | E  | T  | E  | N  | E  | L  | E   | V   | E   | N   |
 | **08** | T  | W  | E  | L  | V  | E  |    | O  | C  | L   | O   | C   | K   |

+## Holes

+The holes in the table can be:

+- Left empty
+- Replaced by symbols (weather, day/night, lunar cycle, seasons, etc.)
+- Replaced by random letters

+*Note:* It could be interesting to add the letters missing from the layout in the holes, as it will allow to make the clock to speak by spelling out words.